TransLink’s MyWork Program Sets New Standard in Operations Innovation

 The collaboration between CMBC, TransLink’s Business Technology Services (BTS), and GIRO, the software company behind HASTUS, was critical to the program's success.

-“This wasn’t a traditional vendor-client relationship; it was a true partnership,” says Kurt Pregler, chief information officer (CIO) at TransLink.
+“This wasn’t a traditional vendor-client relationship; it was a true partnership,” said Kurt Pregler, chief information officer (CIO) at TransLink.
 “CMBC brought deep operational expertise.
 BTS provided governance, transformation, and technical leadership.
 And GIRO co-developed features tailored to our needs.”

 Every level of the organization contributed, from executive sponsorship to frontline engagement.
 CMBC leaders worked closely with the union to ensure operational alignment, while BTS ensured seamless integration into TransLink’s broader IT ecosystem.